Christopher Busa – Founder and Editorial Director

 His WOMR-FM 92.1 radio program, “ArtTalk,” airs three times a month over the past five years, introducing new and established artists, performers, and writers discussing their current project and what moves them to do it.
 He is a member of the International Association of Art Critics (AICA), based in Paris, and he is one of 16 members of the American New England Chapter, which selects two dozen “Best of” exhibitions annually in museums, commercial galleries, and university art galleries in painting, sculpture, and architecture.
 He is on the board of the Norman Mailer Society and on the editorial board of the Mailer Review, published by the Society and by the University of South Florida.
 He teaches one semester a year in the low-residency Graduate Program in Creative Writing at Wilkes University in Pennsylvania.

-Irene Lipton – Art Director and Designer
+Irene Lipton – Art & Media Director

 She received an MFA in painting from Hunter College in 1986.
 She was a Fellow in painting at the Fine Arts Work Center in Provincetown for two years, 1988 and 2000.
 Her paintings have been exhibited widely; she had a major mid-career show at the Provincetown Art Association and Museum in 2007.